timkins666/user-db/README.md

-# User Management

-A simple app to view, add and delete users.
+# A little WIP project for implementing and comparing different backends

 ## Usage